How Much Does a Flat Roof Extension Cost?

 flat roof extension

-Plus, any extension will add value to your home, which is perfect if you ever decide to sell your house in the future.
+Plus, any extension will generally add value to your home, which is perfect if you ever decide to sell your house in the future.

 An extension is a very large and extensive job.
 With this in mind, you can never expect any extension to be cheap.

 However, investing in your home is always a great decision for you, your family, and potential buyers in the future.
-The average cost that you can expect to pay for a flat roof extension is around £30,000-£75,000.

 The price will depend on a variety of factors, including the size of the extension, the ease of access, the materials used, and your location in the UK.

-A flat roof extension will usually cost around £1200-£2500 per square metre on average.
+A flat roof extension will usually cost around £1,500-£2,800 per square metre on average.
 If you know the size of your extension plans, then this should give you a better idea of how much you might expect to pay for the work.

 Get Instant Quotes